renpy/renpy/sphinx/source/style_properties.rst

     change.

-    When set to False, text will not change in size, but it is the creator's responsiblity to ensure there is enough space to layout text at any window size.
+    When set to False, text will not change in size, but it is the creator's responsibility to ensure there is enough space to layout text at any window size.

     Defaults to True for most text, but False for text in an ``input``.